 Step 5: Monitor and Reassess Risks

-Risk-based testing is an iterative process.
+Risk‑based testing is an iterative process.
 As testing progresses and software development continues, new risks may emerge while others may become less relevant.
-Continuous monitoring and reassessment of risks allow QA teams to adjust their focus and resources as necessary, ensuring that testing efforts remain aligned with the current risk landscape.
+Continuous monitoring and reassessment---often visualized in dashboards powered by Power BI or Tableau---allow QA teams to adjust focus and resources as necessary, ensuring testing efforts remain aligned with the current risk landscape.

 Step 6: Report and Communicate Findings